thechelsuk/ext-chrome-reddit-deletion-tool/README.md

 ## How It Works

-1. Opens `reddit.com/user/me/comments/` in a new tab
+1. Opens `old.reddit.com/user/me/comments/` or equivalent posts page in a new tab
-2. Finds delete buttons on the page
+2. Finds delete buttons on the page or posts..
 3. Clicks each delete button
 4. Confirms deletion by clicking "yes"
 5. Waits between deletions to avoid rate limits
-6. Scrolls to load more comments when needed
+6. Paginates to load more posts or comments when needed
-7. Continues until no more comments are found
+7. Continues until no more posts or comments are found

 ## Technical Details

 - Uses Chrome Extension Manifest V3
-- Content script runs on all Reddit pages
+- Content script runs on all old Reddit pages
 - Background service worker manages state
 - 2-second delay between deletions for rate limiting

-## Links

-REDemptionX - Automated Reddit comment deletion tool.